zendesk/rinku/README.markdown

-# Due to the absence of external maintenance
+# Rinku

-# this is now a fully Zendesk owned/maintained gem
+Due to the absence of external maintenance, this is now a fully Zendesk owned/maintained gem.

 Rinku does linking
 ==================